AMWA-TV/bcp-005-01/docs/Architecture.md

 # Introduction

 This document presents an architecture for EDID Connection Management.
 The document provides a list of User-Stories followed by static architectural elements.
-These elements are used as the basis to construct UML sequence diagrams for both EDID processing and related IS-04, IS-05 discovery and connection management.
-The document provides definitions and network topoligies related to the architecture.
+These elements are used as the basis to construct UML sequence diagrams for both EDID processing and related IS-04 discovery and IS-05  connection management.
+The document provides definitions and network topologies related to the architecture.

 # References